 A young company, with an older story.

-Amor Roofing is two years old.
-The craft behind it is three generations.
+The craft behind Amor Roofing is three generations.
 Founded in 2023 by a Navy Corpsman and a craftsman, on a family foundation of Pacific Northwest roofing that began long before the business did.

 Before Amor, Dylan spent five years as a Navy Corpsman attached to 1st Marine Division at Camp Pendleton.
-A corpsman is the medic Marines call for when it matters.
+A Corpsman is who Marines call for when it matters.
 You learn to run toward the problem, keep your cool when it is ugly, and take care of people whose outcome depends on what you do in the next minute.

 That is the instinct Dylan brought to roofing.
 It is the reason a customer once wrote that at five in the afternoon, with a storm coming, Dylan and a crew member drove back to the warehouse, grabbed tarps, and had her leaking roof covered within the hour.

-Santiago is the craftsman.
+Santiago is the craftsman, and the third generation of Pacific Northwest roofers in his family.
 He is the reason a standing seam metal roof on one of our homes looks like architecture rather than a big metal rectangle.
 Customers describe his work with the word "art."
 One put it plainly: "He treats metal work like an art, not just a job."

 As Amor's Operations Manager, Santiago runs quality on every project.
 He is the person a homeowner meets during the final walkthrough, which is why our callback rate is as low as it is.
 Together, Dylan and Santiago built the company they wished existed.